domkoc/GG-App-iOS/Pods/Factory/README.md

 ## Mocking and Testing

-If we go back and look at our view model code one might wonder why we've gone to all of this trouble?
+If we go back and look at our original view model code one might wonder why we've gone to all of this trouble?
 Why not simply say `let myService = MyService()` and be done with it?

 Or keep the container idea, but write something similar to this…